tengla/rethinkdb-traits/README.md

 });

 // table 'rappers' gets created if not present,
 // as does indexes
-Traits.create('rappers', {
+const Rapper = {
     traits: {
         getBiggie: function (rql) {